SASB: CG-MR-130a.1, CG-EC-410a.2; FB-FR-110b.1

 Managing Day-to-Day Disruptions

-Our merchants use a variety of tools to manage volatility and surety of supply day-to-day.
-Our sourcing teams manage food commodity supply risks by building upstream capacity, diversifying our sourcing regions and exploring new technology and innovation.
+Our merchants and sourcing teams use a variety of tools to manage volatility and surety of supply day-to-day.
+Our sourcing teams manage food commodity supply risks by building upstream capacity, diversifying our sourcing regions, and exploring new technology and innovation.
 For example, our merchants use predictive weather data to adjust product deployment and replenishment rates in the short term, as well as leverage historical data on sales performance and customer buying patterns to inform product assortment shifts over time.
 This helps ensure that as the climate changes, we continue to offer the right products for our customers at the right time.

 Country of Origin Strategies